Computational Aspects of Nearly Single-Peaked Electorates: Abstract

 \section{Abstract}

 Manipulation, bribery, and control are well-studied ways of changing the outcome of an election.
-Many voting systems are, in the general case, computationally resistant to some of these manipulative actions.
-However when restricted to single-peaked electorates, these systems suddenly become easy to manipulate.
-Recently, Faliszewski, Hemaspaandra, and Hemaspaandra~\cite{fal-hem-hem:c:nearly-single-peaked} studied the complexity of dishonest behavior in nearly single-peaked electorates.
+Many voting rules are, in the general case, computationally resistant to some of these manipulative actions.
+However when restricted to single-peaked electorates, these rules suddenly become easy to manipulate.
+Recently, Faliszewski, Hemaspaandra, and Hemaspaandra studied the computational complexity of strategic behavior in nearly single-peaked electorates.
 These are electorates that are not single-peaked but close to it according to some distance measure.

 In this paper we introduce several new distance measures regarding single-peakedness.
-We prove that determining whether a given profile is nearly single-peaked is NP-complete in many cases.
+We prove that determining whether a given profile is nearly single-peaked is \np-complete in many cases.
 For one case we present a polynomial-time algorithm.
-Furthermore, we explore the relations between several notions of nearly single-peakedness and study the complexity of manipulation for nearly single-peaked veto elections.
+In case the single-peaked axis is given, we show that determining the distance is always possible in polynomial time.
+Furthermore, we explore the relations between the new notions introduced in this paper and existing notions from the literature.